 Add a Personal Touch with Extra Decoration

-As mentioned above, it’s often a more cost-effective solution to add personalization onto your candy packaging afterward, instead of paying a hefty price for custom-printed candy wrapping.
+As mentioned above, it’s often a more cost-effective solution to create personalized wedding candy by customizing the packaging afterward, instead of paying a hefty price for custom-printed candy wrapping.

 Some of our favorite ways to make favors personable include: